syamdanda/Java-Interview-Preparation/README.md

 ## 4. Collections

-1. What is the Java Collection framework <br/> List down its advantages <br/>
+1. What is the Java Collection framework and List down its advantages <br/>
 2. Explain Collection’s hierarchy and What are the basic interfaces of Java Collections Framework  <br/>
 3. Why Collection interface does not extend Cloneable and Serializable interface <br/>
 4. Why Map interface does not extend Collection interface <br/>